 I am a coach, exercise physiologist, biomechanist, and sports nutritionist.
-I recently moved from Victoria, BC to Vancouver, which I absolutely love for its great endurance community, fantastic local coffee, organic produce, the ocean & mountains.
+Vancouver, BC is home, which I absolutely love for its great endurance community, fantastic local coffee, great food, the ocean & mountains.

-My athletic involvement started about 28 years ago as a competitive swimmer.
-I also played tennis, basketball soccer and tried gymnastics.
+Aside from my start as a swimmer, I also played tennis, basketball soccer and tried gymnastics.
 I enjoyed both swimming and running, but at age 11 my swimming coach told me I needed to choose one or the other.
 Since I have never been very good with choices like that, I decided that adding cycling to the mix would be a great idea instead of picking just one sport… After only one training session with my new triathlon team, I knew I found the sport for me, although I continued to train with a track and field team as part of the Israeli youth development program and run cross country through high school.

 I won several elite junior national titles in triathlon and cycling, I have raced at an international level since I was 15 years old, taking part in European Youth Cup races, European Junior Championships, Mountain Running World championships and various ITU pro races.
 I competed in hundreds of races, ranging from sprint triathlons to Half Ironman triathlons, in addition to national and international cycling and running events.